bluMyst/prawtoys/README.md

 ## Installing/running

 Requires Python 3.
-Try running `python --version` to make sure you're using the right version.
-On some Linux systems, Python 3 is installed as `python3`, where `python` is Python 2 instead.
-If that's the case (you can check with `python3 --version`), use `python3` in the below commands.

-Because of compatibility issues with PRAW 4, PRAWToys needs to be run in a virtual environment.
-Here's how you set one up:
+To install, first make sure you have virtualenv installed.
+Run the following as an administrator / root:

-    python -m pip install virtualenv
+    python3 -m pip install virtualenv
-    virtualenv virtualenv
-    virtualenv/Scripts/pip install -r requirements.txt

-From here, just run `virtualenv/Scripts/activate.ps1`. or one of the other `activate` scripts in that directory.
-It depends on your OS and shell:

-Windows and Command Prompt: `activate.bat`
-Windows and Powershell: `activate.ps1`
-Linux and Bash: `activate`

-Boom!
-Now you're in the virtual environment.
-From here, you can run PRAWToys with:
+You may need to change `python3` to `python` to get it to work.
+If neither work, try (re-)installing Python 3.

+From there, just run:

-    python prawtoys.py
+    python setup.py

-Or run unittests on PRAWToys with:

-    python -m unittest -v tests

-You can exit the virtual environment at any time by running `deactivate`.
+Once that's done, you can run PRAWToys by using either `prawtoys.bat` or `prawtoys.sh` depending on your operating system.

 ## Notes